Global existence and stability in a class of chemotaxis systems with lethal interactions, nonlinear diffusion and

 \section{Preliminaries and local existence}

 \quad The aim of this section is to concentrate on the basic estimates and the local existence of the classical solution.
-We refer \cite{horstmann2005, tello2007} and reference cited therein to construct local existence of solutions lemma.
+The local well-posedness and extensibility of classical solutions to the chemotaxis system \eqref{1.1} have been rigorously established through the application of an appropriate fixed-point argument combined with standard parabolic regularity theory for quasilinear parabolic systems (see, for instance, \cite{horstmann2005}, \cite{tao2012} and \cite{winkler2010}). \begin{lemma}[\cite{zheng2015}] Let $y$ be a positive absolutely continuous function on $(0, \infty)$ satisfying